LubomirGeorgiev/freetools.startupstudio.dev/README.md

 ## Deploying to Cloudflare with Github Actions

 1. Create D1 and KV namespaces
-2. Set either `RESEND_API_KEY` or `SENDGRID_API_KEY` as a secret in your Cloudflare Worker depending on which email service you want to use.
+2. Set either `RESEND_API_KEY` or `BREVO_API_KEY` as a secret in your Cloudflare Worker depending on which email service you want to use.
 3. Create a Turnstile catcha in your Cloudflare account, and set the `NEXT_PUBLIC_TURNSTILE_SITE_KEY` as a Github Actions variable.
 4. Set `TURNSTILE_SECRET_KEY` as a secret in your Cloudflare Worker.
 5. Update the `wrangler.jsonc` file with the new database and KV namespaces and env variables.
+Search for "cloudflare-workers-nextjs-saas-template" recursively in the whole repository and change that to the name of your project.
+Don't forget that the name you choose at the top of the wrangler.jsonc should be the same as `services->[0]->service` in the same file.
 6. Go to https://dash.cloudflare.com/profile/api-tokens and click on "Use template" next to "Edit Cloudflare Workers".
 On the next, page add the following permissions in addition to the ones from the template:
     - Account:AI Gateway:Edit
     - Account:Workers AI:Edit